Tdash2/Daktronics-Display-Studio-Web-Interface/README.md

 # Daktronics-Display-Studio-Web-Interface
 A web interface for daktronics display studio.
+This Program needs to run on the same computer as display studio is running on.
+The program will host the web ui on port 80.
+When you start the program it will take a few minutes to connect to display studio.
+After that the program will start the web server.
+If you want it to resync go to File>Refresh Buttons.
+It will take a few minutes to resync then you will have to refresh the webpage.